Gustash/Hyprshot/README.md

 ## Dependencies

 - hyprland      (this one should be obvious)
+- jq            (to parse and manipulate json)
 - grim          (to take the screenshot)
 - slurp         (to select what to screenshot)
-- wl-copy  (to copy screenshot to clipboard)
+- wl-clipboard  (to copy screenshot to clipboard)

 ### Manual